afool/afool.github.com/README.md

   For Big Features or major API extensions/edits:
   This is the one case where I'll accept pull-requests based off the master branch.
   This allows you to work in isolation but it means I'll have to manually merge your work into the next public release.
-  Translation : it might take a bit longer so please be patient! (but sincerely thank you).
+  Translation : it might take a bit longer so please be patient! (but sincerely thank you)

 - **Jekyll-Bootstrap Documentation Website.**
   The documentation website at <http://jekyllbootstrap.com> is maintained in the gh-pages branch.